scipy/scipy/doc/source/dev/roadmap.rst

 is that they act like ``numpy.matrix`` (which will be deprecated in NumPy at some point).
 What we want is sparse *arrays* that act like ``numpy.ndarray`` (See discussion at `gh-18915 <https://github.com/scipy/scipy/issues/18915>`_).
-Sparse arrays have largely been implemented in ``scipy/sparse`` at this time.
+Sparse arrays have largely been implemented in ``scipy.sparse`` at this time.
 Some functionality is still being completed.
 The future plan is:

 - Provide a feature-complete sparse array API (including 1D-array).